awslabs/s3-connector-for-pytorch/README.md

 #### 1. Shadow Copies

-Automatically duplicates checkpoints across different S3 prefixes during teh save process.
+Automatically duplicates checkpoints across different S3 prefixes during the save process.
 A metadata file records the number of copies.
 During load, each worker is assigned a specific copy to load from using round-robin, thereby increasing the S3 throttling limit.
 This is especially needed for workloads where each worker needs to load the entire model.